alekwiecien/storefrontcloud-cli/README.md

 A pod (as in a pod of whales or pea pod) is a group of one or more containers (such as Docker containers), with shared storage/network, and a specification for how to run the containers.
 A pod’s contents are always co-located and co-scheduled, and run in a shared context.
 A pod models an application-specific “logical host” - it contains one or more application containers which are relatively tightly coupled — in a pre-container world, being executed on the same physical or virtual machine would mean being executed on the same logical host.

-In Vue Storefront Your instance is initialized with the following PODs (the names are automatically generated and are subject to change in Your Project):
+In Vue Storefront your instance is initialized with the following PODs (the names are automatically generated and are subject to change in your project):

 ```
 ┌─────────────────────────────────────────────┬──────────┬──────────┬─────────────────────────┐